Sensory Motor Skills: What are they and why are they important?

 Why are sensory motor skills important?

-Sensory motor skills are the basic foundation for learning.
-These skills are essential to develop the ability to participate in classroom activities and affects academic achievements.
+Sensory-motor skills are the basic foundation for learning.
+These skills are essential to developing the ability to participate in classroom activities and affect academic achievements.
 Physical activities promote dual processing of the brain which is the integrated use of both hemispheres of the brain, a critical component for learning.

 How can I support the development of sensory-motor skills in my child?

 Encourage movement in your child that uses both sides of the body.